maelfabien/maelfabien.github.io/_posts/2019-5-4-GradientBoost.md

 - plus LR * the predicted residuals at step 1
 - plus LR * the predicted residuals at step 2

 Notice how we always apply the same Learning Rate.
-We are now ready to compute the new residuals, fit a 3rd tree on it, compute the 4th residuals... and so on, until :
+We are now ready to compute the new residuals, fit the 3rd tree on it, compute the 4th residuals... and so on, until :
 - we reach the maximum number of trees specified
 - or we don't learn significantly anymore